NoHaxsJustAsian/Image-Processor/README.md

 //FIXME: Not currently working but would be script of commands

-//Creates the project with an 500 pixel by 500 pixel canvas new-project 500 500
+#Creates the project with an 500 pixel by 500 pixel canvas
+new-project 500 500

-//Creates a new layer called boxes-blue add-layer boxes-blue
+#Creates a new layer called boxes-blue
+add-layer boxes-blue

-//Sets the filter to only show the blue of the image set-filter boxes-blue blue
+#Sets the filter to only show the blue of the image
+set-filter boxes-blue blue

-//Sets the image on the layer to the provided image, but offset 5
+#Sets the image on the layer to the provided image, but offset 5
-//pixels to the right and 5 pixels down from the top left add-image-to-layer boxes-blue image/boxes.ppm 5 5
+#pixels to the right and 5 pixels down from the top left
+add-image-to-layer boxes-blue image/boxes.ppm 5 5

-//Creates a new layer called boxy-dark add-layer boxy-dark
+#Creates a new layer called boxy-dark
+add-layer boxy-dark

-//Adds the image to the boxy-dark layer with no offset add-image-to-layer boxy-dark image/boxy.ppm 0 0
+#Adds the image to the boxy-dark layer with no offset
+add-image-to-layer boxy-dark image/boxy.ppm 0 0

-//Sets the filter to darken according to the luma value set-filter boxy-dark darken-luma
+#Sets the filter to darken according to the luma value
+set-filter boxy-dark darken-luma

-//Saves the final rendered image to the given path save-image images/boxes-boxy.ppm
+#Saves the final rendered image to the given path
+save-image images/boxes-boxy.ppm

-//Saves the project to the given path to pick up later save-project projects/boxes-boxy.collage
+#Saves the project to the given path to pick up later
+save-project projects/boxes-boxy.collage